 Since there is no distinction between the owner and the business in the eyes of the law, the owner has complete control over the business.
 All the decisions are for the owner to make without seeking approval from a partner (as is the case in Partnerships) or the Board of Directors (in the case of Corporations).
 This gives the owner the freedom to drive his business in the direction he wishes to go.

 Less Costly to Form

-Unlike corporations and some other forms of business, a sole proprietorship firm does not need to file an annual report with the federal and state agencies or to publish its periodic results in the public domain.
+Unlike corporations and some other forms of business, a sole proprietorship firm does not need to file an annual report with federal and state agencies or to publish its periodic results in the public domain.
 This provides the owner with the benefit of business confidentiality.
-Confidentiality, for e.g., allows the owner of the firm to keep his monthly sales figure, growth rates, cash balance with the firm, etc, secret from the competitors of the firm.
-Competitors may seek this information to compete effectively with the firm based on this knowledge.
+Confidentiality, e.g., allows the owner of the firm to keep his monthly sales figure, growth rates, cash balance with the firm, etc., secret from the competitors of the firm.
+Based on this knowledge, competitors may seek this information to compete effectively with the firm.

 Minimal Reporting Requirements

 As stated above, a sole proprietorship firm does not need to publish its period results in the public domain.
 The documents which the business has to share with regulatory authorities are very few, making it a fairly simple and straightforward type of business organization to run.
 This allows the owner to invest more time in core business activities and also saves his money.

 The owner of a sole proprietorship firm does not have to pay taxes two times or ‘double taxes’ as is the case in corporations.
 In the case of corporations, the profits are first taxed by a flat corporate tax rate, and then the dividends distributed from the profits after tax (PAT) are taxed in the hands of the owners.
 For a sole proprietorship, however, there is no separate tax for the business, and the owner can take all the profits of the business as his personal income.